Are Kirby vacuum cleaners worth buying?

 - If it is a good choice for allergy sufferers

 - How easy it is to use and manoeuvre

 - How heavy and noisy it is

 Logged-in Which? members can access our independent vacuum cleaner reviews and find out exactly how the Kirby compares against more than 150 other vacuum cleaners including the Dyson range.
 Not yet a member?
-Sign up for a £1 trial to Which? to access this and all our other reviews.
+Join Which? to get instant access this and all our reviews.

 Other Kirby functions

 The Kirby doubles up as a carpet washer, and the air flow can also be reversed to blow out air for such tasks as inflating an air mattress.
 It also has a super-fine needle attachment that compresses the air into a powerful jet that Kirby says can be used for tasks such as unblocking kitchen drains.
 These multi-tasking options are another benefit used to justify the price.